LakshyaG42/ApplicationTracker/README.md

 # Application Tracker

-This is a simple application tracker to help keep track of job applications.
+The Application Tracker is a web-based tool designed to help users manage their job applications efficiently.
+It allows users to track application statuses, sort and filter applications, and add detailed notes.
+Key features include status updates, statistics tracking, and a user-friendly interface with colorful status indicators for quick insights.
 Feel free to check out my [website](https://lakshyag42.github.io/application-tracker.html) to learn more

 ## Changelog